-Located in St. John's - Newfoundland and Labrador's capital city - Signal Hill National Historic Site (NHS) is one of Canada's most distinctive landmarks and received national historic designation in 1951.
+Located in St. John's - Newfoundland and Labrador's capital city - within the traditional territory of the Beothuk and Mi'kmaq peoples, Signal Hill National Historic Site is one of Canada's most distinctive landmarks and received national historic designation in 1951.

-Administered by Parks Canada, Newfoundland East Field Unit (NEFU), the site is 106 hectares and consists of the major portion of the Signal Hill peninsula.
-The ribbon of shoreline on the south side of the Narrows that completed the designated place in 1998 contains Fort Amherst National Historic Site of Canada and two historic sites recognised by the Government of Newfoundland and Labrador: Frederick's Battery and South Castle.
+Administered by Parks Canada, Newfoundland East Field Unit, the site is 106 hectares and consists of the major portion of the Signal Hill peninsula.
+The ribbon of shoreline on the south side of the Narrows that completed the designated place in 1998 contains Fort Amherst National Historic Site and two historic sites recognised by the Government of Newfoundland and Labrador: Frederick's Battery and South Castle.
 Although this land and its resources are included in the Designated Place, Parks Canada does not own or administer them.
-This responsibility is divided amongst the Government of Newfoundland and Labrador, the City of St. John's, private landowners, the St. John's Port Authority, the Fort Amherst Small Boat Basin Corporation and various agencies of the Federal government, including Fisheries and Oceans Canada and Transport Canada.
+This responsibility is divided amongst the Government of Newfoundland and Labrador, the City of St. John's, private landowners, the St. John's Port Authority, the Fort Amherst Small Boat Basin Corporation, and various agencies of the federal government, including Fisheries and Oceans Canada and Transport Canada.

-Signal Hill's Messages of National Significance convey the site's importance and are communicated through interpretation panels, partially-restored archaeological sites, unique cultural landscapes, interpretive programming and multi-media exhibits.
+Signal Hill's messages of national historic significance convey the site's importance and are communicated through interpretation panels, partially-restored archaeological sites, unique cultural landscapes, interpretive programming, and multi-media exhibits.

-Signal Hill is a national historic site because of it important association with Canada's defence and communications history.
+Signal Hill is a national historic site because of its important association with Canada's defence and communications history.
 This primary message of national historic significance is supported by several context messages:

-- Signal Hill and the south side of the Narrows were integral parts of the St. John's defence systems and played an important role in the defence of Canada from the 1640s to the Second World War. - Signal Hill played an important role in military signalling ca.1704-1870.
-Flags were used to announce the arrival of ships, and cannons and muskets were fired to regulate daily military activities and notify mariners during periods of fog. - Apart from its commemorative purpose, Cabot Tower was built to be a flag signalling tower and served that function from 1900 to 1958. - In 1901, Guglielmo Marconi received the world's first transatlantic wireless signal on Signal Hill. - In 1909, the site received its first transatlantic cable, which was landed at Cuckhold's Cove and provided the first direct telegraph link from Ireland to St. John's and New York. - In an early demonstration of voice wireless technology, the Canadian Marconi Company successfully transmitted the human voice a distance of 1200 km across the Atlantic Ocean via wireless telephone in 1920.
+- Signal Hill and the south side of the Narrows were integral parts of the St. John's defence systems and played an important role in the defence of Canada from the 1640s to the Second World War. - Signal Hill played an important role in military signalling ca. 1704-1870.
+Flags were used to announce the arrival of ships, and cannons and muskets were fired to regulate daily military activities and notify mariners during periods of fog. - Aside from its commemorative purpose marking the 400th anniversary of John Cabot's voyage across the Atlantic and the 60th anniversary of Queen Victoria's coronation, Cabot tower was built to be a flag-signalling station and served that function from 1900 to 1958. - In 1901, Guglielmo Marconi received the world's first transatlantic wireless signal on Signal Hill. - In 1909, the site received its first transatlantic cable, which was landed at Cuckhold's Cove and provided the first direct telegraph link from Ireland to St. John's and New York. - In an early demonstration of voice wireless technology, the Canadian Marconi Company successfully transmitted the human voice a distance of 1,200 km across the Atlantic Ocean via wireless telephone from Signal Hill in 1920.

-Today, Signal Hill NHS is an iconic heritage attraction that receives approximately 750,000 person visits annually, making it one of the most visited national historic sites in Canada.
-Signal Hill is crowned by Cabot

-Tower, one of Canada's most recognizable heritage landmarks and an instantly recognizable symbol of Newfoundland and Labrador.
-The site features a wide variety of visitor experience opportunities, including immersive interpretation programs, costumed military demonstrations, culinary experiences, music and theatre programs, spectacular hiking trails and a modern visitor centre complete with multi-media theatre and exhibits.
+Today, Signal Hill National Historic Site is an iconic heritage attraction that receives approximately 750,000 visitors annually, making it one of the most visited national historic sites in Canada.
+Signal Hill is crowned by Cabot Tower, one of Canada's most prominent heritage landmarks and an instantly recognizable symbol of Newfoundland and Labrador.
+The site features a wide variety of visitor experience opportunities, including immersive interpretation programs, costumed military demonstrations, culinary experiences, music and theatre programs, spectacular hiking trails, and a modern visitor centre complete with multi-media theatre and exhibits.